scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 The present lecturing style for all courses I teach involves the use of a tablet PC, a data projector, a microphone, and audio/video screen capture software, e.g.
 Camtasia Studio [Camtasia]_.
 Live Python demos are run in the notebook, and in many cases all the code is developed in real-time as questions come from the class.
-The notebook is more that just a visual experience.
+The notebook is more than just a visual experience.
 A case in point is the notebook audio control which adds sound playback capability.
 A 1D ``ndarray`` can be saved as a *wave file* for playback.
 Simply put signals do make sounds and the action of systems changes what can be heard.
 Students enjoy hearing as well as seeing results.